 No less than 50% of the statutory auditors in a company structured with a board of statutory auditors must meet the "outside statutory auditor" criteria under the Companies Act.
-A company with a board of statutory auditors is not currently required to have any outside director under the Companies Act but must explain at a shareholder meeting why it is not appropriate to have an outside director if it does not have one.
-See also 2.2 Current Corporate Governance Issues and Developments for the latest amendment to the Companies Act in this regard.
+All the listed companies are required to have outside director(s) under the Companies Act.